What is DNS

 Keep in mind, to ensure your DNS filtering solution works as intended, you should stick to its vendor’s technical recommendations – what devices and how exactly this solution is installed on, what features are available for free and what you get for a fee.
 It’s important to know if the DNS filtering solution requires updates – which can be free for life/a limited period time (and can be paid after that).

 When you start using the DNS filtering, you will benefit in a number of ways.
 The main one is that blocking access to dangerous sites with a DNS filter prevents any possible harm done.
 You and your kids, your network users will see no gross, explicit, inappropriate content.
 Malware propagating sites are not going to infect your devices.
 Phishers will make do without your personal and corporate info.
 As DNS filtering blocks access to an unwanted website before it loads in the browser and gets any chance of harming you and your loved ones, your personal information, device, its operating system and any data stored on this device.

 So, drive your internet security by filtering out malicious and phishing resources.
 Safeguard your children from unwanted internet content at home, places of learning and leisure by blocking anything you hate about the web – porn, gaming portals, social media, etc.

-Save your organizations resources and work time by ensuring your staff stick to doing its job, not social media feeds, the PornHub content or YouTube pet videos and online stores – just ban on your corporate network any irrelevant, non-work related sites.
+Save your organizations resources and work time by ensuring your staff stick to doing its job, not scrolling social media feeds, browsing the PornHub content or YouTube pet videos and online stores – just ban on your corporate network any irrelevant, non-work related sites.

 Attract more patrons and guests with kids to public venues, protect their reputation offering visitors a safer and child-friendly guest WiFi by filtering out any internet resources you find inappropriate for users of wireless networks at public places.